ivan-guerra/shooter/README.md

 aim.
 At the top of the screen, you can see live azimuth and elevation angles.
 These angles will be converted to motor movements to aim the turret at the person.

+The `shooter` project includes two applications.
+The first application is called `tgun` (turret gun). `tgun` runs onboard the Raspberry Pi and is responsible for controlling the turret gun.
+The second application is called `tlm` (telemetry) and is mainly useful for debugging. `tlm` runs on a separate computer and reads telemetry data sent by `tgun` over the network. `tlm` renders a live video feed with overlays like the one shown in the demo video above.

 ### Human Detection